How It All Began

 Don't Give Up on your dream

-The story of Chelsea Gymnastics is really the story of Stefan Kolimechkov.
+The story of Chelsea Gymnastics starts with the story of Stefan Kolimechkov.
 So let's go back in time and start from the beginning.
 Gymnastics has always been Stefan's greatest passion in life.
 Although he has never been an elite athlete (the ones who are paid to represent their club or country in professional competitions), we consider his achievements to be quite significant based on the circumstances that he had a condition in which the top of the thigh bone in the hip joint softens and stops functioning at young age (known as Perthes disease), and he had been told by physicians not to participate in any physical activities.
 Moreover, Stefan was even prevented from participating in physical education classes at school for a considerable amount of time.
 However, inspired and motivated individuals know that when there is nothing to lose, you can only win!
 And as the American business magnate Steve Jobs put it, 'you are already naked and there is no reason not to follow your heart': from disability at a young age to taking part at the national level of the professional sport.
 Never Give Up!
 And he didn't!

 Stefan started training in artistic gymnastics at the end of 2002 and the skills he acquired, as well as the body transformation he experienced, were all priceless.
 Although Stefan was already 15 years of age (which is considered very late to start a sport, such as gymnastics), and often people tried to denigrate his desire to progress, step-by-step, gymnastics became a major part of his life.
 The star was born, and the passion for gymnastics was evident.
 This passion would then transform into dedication to coach gymnastics, research the benefits behind it, and eventually, form the Chelsea Gymnastics Academy.
 Stefan's first official competition as a gymnast was in 2007, competing for a club in the country he was born, Bulgaria.
 Stefan's best individual result was the winning of the 4th place in the National Mens Rings Final in the 2012 Bulgarian Gymnastics Championships, competing for his university team in Bulgaria.
-Stefan is also a three-time London rings champion, multiple veteran champion on different apparatuses, and he had the opportunity to compete together with some of his favourite elite idols, such as the gymnasts Jordan Jovchev, Yuri van Gelder and Courtney Tulloch.
+Stefan is also a three-time London rings champion, multiple adult/veteran champion on different apparatuses, and he had the opportunity to compete together with some of his favourite elite idols, such as the gymnasts Jordan Jovchev, Yuri van Gelder and Courtney Tulloch.
 Stefan should be proud of these achievements, considering the fact that the physicians once told him that he would not even be able to do sports because of his hip problem, and national coaches told him that there was no point in even starting to do gymnastics as it was already too late.
 We understand that not everyone can achieve a gold medal, but actually, everyone can be a winner!
 Yes, everyone, and our message to you is: Don't Give Up on your dream!

 Never Stop Learning

 One of Stefan's greatest lifetime goals was to attain the highest possible level of degree worldwide, the PhD degree.
 On 30th of May 2018, at the age of 30, Stefan defended his PhD thesis, and he was admited to the degree of Doctor of Philosophy.
 Later that year, he was awarded his PhD certificate.
 At that very moment, one dream came true.
 But let's go back in time and start a few years earlier.
-Stefan started demonstrating a genuine interest in science and scientific work some years ago during his four-year course for a Bachelor's Degree in Sports and Physical Education at the National Sports Academy in Sofia, Bulgaria.
+Stefan started demonstrating a genuine interest in science and scientific work many years ago during his four-year course for a Bachelor's Degree in Sports and Physical Education at the National Sports Academy in Sofia, Bulgaria.

 Stefan's first assignment, entitled: 'The Importance of Selection in Artistic Gymnastics', enjoyed great success and was judged to be the best out of all of the submissions of his fellow students.
 Moreover, lecturers from the Gymnastics Department agreed that, in the following years, Stefan's work should be presented to all other first-year students as a brilliant examplar.